rafaelmontas/rafaelmontas.github.io/_drafts/rails-swarm-ghactions.md

 Now that we can dynamically inject the secrets into the `.env` file, let's handle the CI/CD pipeline.

 ## GitHub Actions

+GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
+GA uses the concept of a **Workflow** which is defined by a YAML file in the `.github/workflows` direcory.

+We are going to configure a GitHub Actions workflow to be triggered when we push our changes to the repository, running our Test suite and deploying the app to the VPS using Docker Swarm.

+First, let's create the `.github/workflows` directory and create a new file (workflow).
+Let's call it `deploy.yml`.